-- 6. Lab Tests Date Range.
-If a lab-related box is checked in the Patients section, set a Lab Tests Date Range and select one or more Lab Tests: - Click Include All to select all lab tests to be included the report - Click Selected only to specify one or more particular tests to be included in the report.
-Use the lab test selection panes to locate and select the tests: - o Enter the first few letters of the lab test name and then click the [Search] button.
+- Click Include All to select all lab tests to be included the report - Click Selected only to specify one or more particular tests to be included in the report.
+Use the lab test selection panes to locate and select the tests: - Enter the first few letters of the lab test name and then click the [Search] button.
 A list of matching lab tests is displayed below the search field. - Select a lab test name and then click the right arrow (→) to move the test to the right pane.
 Optionally, enter a Low and/or High value to search for a particular result on that test.
 (Decimals are acceptable, but do not use commas in these fields.) - Repeat this procedure until all desired tests are selected and appear in the right pane. - To remove a selected test, click the name of the clinic in the right pane, and then click the left arrow command icon.